mqAncientHistory/cityOfRome/_Blogs/BenConcrete/BenConcrete.md

-Concrete production and building boosted the economy, it was cheap, the aggregates could come from recycled rubble (as used by Nero after the 64 AD fire), and only required simple workmanship, boosting employment [@White].
+Concrete production and building boosted the economy, it was cheap, the aggregates could come from recycled rubble (as used by Nero after the 64 AD fire), and only required simple workmanship, boosting employment [@White: 86].
 Concrete meant jobs, which meant a stronger economy, a larger labour force, and a smart leader who only wanted the best for their City.
 Rome never looked better than when its people saw another concrete structure go up.